Andrzej Lepper: Political career

 In the 2005 Polish presidential election, Lepper finished third and won 15.1% of the popular vote in the first round, a result that impressed the media.
-It showed the ability of Samoobrona to win the support of a significant margin of the unemployed, farmers and low-income workers; his campaign was noted for left-wing themes that appealed to nostalgia for communist times, as Lepper's supported often pointed to his socialist statements and biography, such as Lepper being the member of the Polish United Workers' Party, praising the communist secretary Edward Gierek, and recalling his 1990s protests against the government to guarantee state purchase of farm products at a high price.
-Lepper's margin was attributed to a "wake up call" effect, as he performed the best in places with lowest turnout, mobilizing non-voters to participate in the election.
+It showed the ability of Samoobrona to win the support of a significant margin of the unemployed, farmers and low-income workers; his campaign was noted for left-wing themes that appealed to nostalgia for communist times, as Lepper's supporters often pointed to his socialist statements and biography, such as Lepper being a member of the Polish United Workers' Party, praising the communist secretary Edward Gierek, and recalling his 1990s protests against the government to guarantee state purchase of farm products at a high price.
+Lepper's margin was attributed to a "wake-up call" effect, as he performed the best in places with the lowest turnout, mobilising non-voters to participate in the election.

-The second round was between Donald Tusk, the leader of centre-right neoliberal Civic Platform and Lech Kaczyński of Law and Justice.
-Lepper was initially opposed to both candidates, denouncing the election of "sham democracy" of oligarchic character in which "Poles voted for different parties and still Balcerowicz jumped out of the ballot box".
+The second round was between Donald Tusk, the leader of the centre-right neoliberal Civic Platform, and Lech Kaczyński of Law and Justice.
+Lepper was initially opposed to both candidates, denouncing the election as a "sham democracy" of oligarchic character in which "Poles voted for different parties and still Balcerowicz jumped out of the ballot box".
 By Balcerowicz, Lepper meant that capitalist reforms would continue.
-However, Law and Justice framed the contest as a choice between "solidaristic Poland" and "liberal Poland"; to this end, Law and Justice started promoting state intervention in the economy and redistributive policies that were appealing to both the left-wing electorate as well as Lepper.
+However, Law and Justice framed the contest as a choice between "solidaristic Poland" and "liberal Poland"; to this end, Law and Justice started promoting state intervention in the economy and redistributive policies that were appealing to both the left-wing electorate and Lepper.
 This convinced Lepper to endorse Kaczyński, stating that it is necessary to defeat "the greater evil of a liberal presidency".
 This belief in the necessity to prevent neoliberal parties from governing again also led Samoobrona to form the coalition with Law and Justice in 2006, which it considered economically left-leaning.
 In his endorsement of Kaczyński, Lepper argued that left-wing voters must vote against neoliberalism and justified his decision on the basis of Kaczyński's declarations in support of funding social welfare, fighting unemployment and taking a tougher stance towards the European Union.

 Lepper led the Samoobrona party to form a majority coalition with the Law and Justice (PiS) party in May 2006, assuming the office of the Deputy Prime Minister and Minister of Agriculture.
 His tenure was abruptly terminated in September 2006, but he was invited to rejoin Jarosław Kaczyński's cabinet on 16 October 2006.